nafiislam/nafiislam/README.md

 **Phone**: (+880) 1704953445

 I am Md.
 Muhaiminul Islam Nafi.
-I have completed my BSc. degree in Computer Science from BUET.
+I have completed my BSc degree in Computer Science and Engineering from BUET, Dhaka, Bangladesh, and I am currently working as a full-time Lecturer in the Department of Computer Science and Engineering at United International University, Dhaka.

-I want to build a successful career using my technological knowledge and relevant skills.
-I want to contribute to the betterment of the place I am allowed to work for.
+I aim to build a successful career by leveraging my technological knowledge and research experience in bioinformatics and machine learning.
+I am passionate about contributing to impactful projects that advance science and society.

-I also want to hone my other skills like time management, fast adaptability and creativity.
+Alongside my academic and research work, I also strive to hone essential skills such as teaching, time management, adaptability, and creativity, which I believe are crucial for both professional and personal growth.

 ### My portfolio websites